 Further information can be found on our English language requirements page.

 Months of entry

 This Master's degree in Cell and Gene Therapy provides an in-depth education in this cutting-edge and rapidly developing field.
 It is delivered by scientists and clinicians researching, developing and testing new treatments for genetically inherited and acquired diseases using gene delivery technology, stem cell manipulation and DNA repair techniques.

 The UCL Great Ormond Street Institute of Child Health (UCL GOS ICH), and its clinical partner Great Ormond Street Hospital (GOSH), is the largest centre in Europe devoted to clinical, basic research and postgraduate education in children's health, including haematopoietic stem cell transplantation (HSCT) and gene therapy.

 The UCL School of Life and Medical Sciences (SLMS) has the largest concentration of clinicians and researchers active in cell and gene therapy research in Europe.
-This is reflected by the many groups conducting high-quality research and clinical trials in the field including researchers at the Institute of Child Health, the Division of Infection and Immunity, the Institute of Ophthalmology, the Institute for Women's Health, the Institute of Genetics and the Cancer Institute.
+This is reflected by the many groups conducting high-quality research and clinical trials in the field including researchers at UCL GOS ICH, the Division of Infection and Immunity, the Institute of Ophthalmology, the Institute for Women's Health, the Institute of Genetics and the Cancer Institute.

 Fees and funding

 Please see UCL website for full information about fees and costs for this programme.

 Teaching includes lectures, seminars, problem classes and tutorials.
 Assessment varies depending on the module, but includes written coursework, multiple-choice questions, written examinations, a practical analysis examination and the dissertation of up to 10,000 words

 - +44 (0)20 3370 1214